release-it/release-it/docs/dry-runs.md

 ! git commit --message="Release 0.8.3"
 ```

 To print the next version without releasing anything, use the `--release-version` flag.
+If no next version is available,
+it prints nothing and exits successfully.

 To print the changelog without releasing anything, use the `--changelog` flag.